-The Institute and Faculty of Actuaries (the Actuarial Profession) has made a conscious effort to make our website available to all users.
+The Institute and Faculty of Actuaries (the IFoA) has made a conscious effort to make our website available to all users.

 Build quality and general structure